Complex Simplicities

 I’m not here to make you understand,

-I just want to wait for
+I just want to wait

-you.
+for you.

 To stare at my phone while you think away,

-prodding in that deep grey mind of yours,
+prodding that deep grey mind of yours,

-my readymade Duchamp piece,
+my readymade Duchamp masterpiece,

 you are amazing.

-you know that right?
+You know that, right?

 That you’re special to me.

-I’m sure you did.
+I’m sure you do.

-Coming home to you is like brushing my teeth,
+it’s like brushing my teeth,

 even if all I’m doing is motioning back and forth.

-I think you would be brunette with
+I think you could be brunette with

-and a smile that could let me know I’m okay,
+that lets me know I’m okay,

-and hands that tell me everything I could ever need to know,
+and hands that tell me everything

 and I know I would feel understood because